-Program highlights/Itinerary: Travel to the village of Sneem, visit Blarney Castle, explore the vibrant cities of Galway, Dublin, and Belfast.
+Program highlights/Itinerary: Travel to the village of Sneem, Galway, Blarney, Dublin, and Belfast.
 Meet with local residents, school and religious officials, and family service providers.
-Visit sites including Staigue Fort, the Cliffs of Moher, murals of Belfast, and the Titanic Museum, among others.
+Visit sites including Blarney Castle, Staigue Fort, the Cliffs of Moher, among others.

-PROGRAM REQUIREMENTSRequirements: Overall GPA of 2.5 or better.
+PROGRAM REQUIREMENTSRequirements: Overall GPA of 2.5 or better (undergrads).
+A minimum overal GPA of 3.0 (graduate students).
 Exceptions may be made with permission from instructor.

 ACCOMMODATION AND MEALSHotel lodging is included in the program fees, as are all breakfasts, all but 2 dinners, tour guide fees, ground transportation, and admission to tourist sites.
 Students should bring money for lunches, one or two dinners, and souvenirs.

 You can learn more about your destination, including travel advisories, through the US Department of State website:

 And through the KSU Library Databases resources here: http://www.globalroadwarrior.com/

 Please visit the CDC travel page for information about any vaccinations you may need or health and safety tips for traveling to your destination:

 If vaccinations or medicines are needed according to the CDC, you can make arrangements with the DeWeese Health Center or your health care provider as soon as possible for immunization appointments.
 Appointment openings are limited and they may have to order your vaccine, which takes time.
 Plan accordingly.